CloudLabsAI-Azure/Azure-AI-TDSynax/Instructions/Labs/Lab-02.md

 # Lab 2: Introduction to LLMs and Azure AI Services

-## Lab scenario
+## Lab Scenario

 Participants will set up an AI project and hub, deploy Azure OpenAI models, and integrate content safety services.
 They will use the Azure AI Foundry Playground to test models, work with open-source LLMs, and create and manage prompt flows, ensuring safe and effective AI interactions.

-## Lab objectives
+## Lab Objectives
 After completing this lab, you will be able to complete the following tasks:

-- Task 01: Create an AI Project and AI Hub Resources
+- Task 1: Create an AI Project and AI Hub Resources
-- Task 02: Deploy Azure OpenAI Models
+- Task 2: Deploy Azure OpenAI Models
-- Task 03: Create a Content Safety Service
+- Task 3: Create a Content Safety Service
-- Task 04: Add an Azure Content Safety connection
+- Task 4: Add an Azure Content Safety connection
-- Task 05: Use Azure AI Foundry Playground
+- Task 5: Use Azure AI Foundry Playground
-- Task 06: Work with an Open Source LLM Model
+- Task 6: Work with an Open Source LLM Model
-- Task 07: Test the prompt in Content Safety
+- Task 7: Test the prompt in Content Safety
-- Task 08: Create a Prompt Flow
+- Task 8: Create a Prompt Flow

 ### Estimated Duration: 60 minutes